 - Processing data is necessary for legitimate interests

-The CCPA doesn't require a legal basis for businesses to process data - at least not within its text.
+The CCPA (CPRA) doesn't require a legal basis for businesses to process data - at least not within its text.

 Key Takeaway: If you must meet GDPR regulations, then you need a legal basis to process your data.